8 Wildfire Spread Prediction

 • Output: Wildfire on the next day.

-The data is hosted on Kaggle, but can be downloaded without an account.
-Here is how to download and unzip it.
+The dataset is hosted on Kaggle, but can be downloaded without an account.
+The following code snippet shows how to download and unzip the dataset.
 Just change the folder locations as needed.

 curl -L -o ~/Downloads/next-day-wildfire-spread.zip\